aschorer/gpmomsclub.com/content/pages/2-activities.md

 Book worms unite!
 We select a new book to read each month and follow it up with fun discussion at a GP locale.

 ##Brunch Bunch
 Brunch bunch is a morning playdate at a member’s home while enjoying brunch potluck!
-Attendees sign up to bring a breakfast/brunch food or beverage to share. fun time to get together for a play date while enjoying tasty breakfast food!
-Always one of the club’s most popular events!
+Attendees sign up to bring a breakfast/brunch food or beverage to share.
+It's always fun to get together for a play date while enjoying tasty breakfast food, and is one of the club’s most popular events!

 ##Coffee Club
 Another morning get together for moms to socialize and caffeinate while the kids play!
-Meets monthly in a member’s home during the cold months and at the tot lot during the summer.
+Meets monthly in a member’s home during the cold months and at the Tot Lot during the summer.

 ##Cocktails & Cuisine
 A mom's-only evening event that meets monthly.
 Members bring food corresponding to the month's chosen theme for a tasting, recipe exchange and a much-needed night out from the kids!